umbertogriffo/rag-chatbot/README.md

 * Check: ```make check```
   * Use It to check that `which pip3` and `which python3` points to the right path.
-* Setup: ```make setup```
-  * Creates an environment, installs all dependencies, initialize pre-commit.
 * Install: ```make install```
   * Creates an environment and installs all dependencies.
-* Install pre-commit: ```make install_pre_commit```
+* Tidy up the code: ```make tidy```
-  * Initialize pre-commit.
+  * Run Isort, Black and Flake8.
 * Clean: ```make clean```
   * Removes the environment and all cached files.

-**Note:** Run `Setup` as your init command (or after `Clean`)
+**Note:** Run `Install` as your init command (or after `Clean`)

 ## Using the Open-Source GPT4All Model Locally

 We use [GPT4All](https://gpt4all.io/index.html), a model trained on top of Facebook’s LLaMA model, which released its weights under a non-commercial license.
 Still, running the mentioned architecture on your local PC is impossible due to the large (7 billion) number of parameters.
 The main contribution of GPT4All models is the ability to run them on a CPU.
 The authors applied Quantization and 4-bit precision using the GGML format.
 So, the model uses fewer bits to represent the numbers.

 ### Convert the Model

 The first step is to download the [weights](https://the-eye.eu/public/AI/models/nomic-ai/gpt4all/) and use a script from the [LLaMAcpp](https://github.com/ggerganov/llama.cpp) repository to convert the weights from the old format to the new one (ggml-formatted).
 It is a required step; otherwise, the `LangChain` library will not identify the checkpoint file.
 Use the `download_model.py` Python script to breaks down the file into multiple chunks and downloads them gradually.
 This process might take a while since the file size is 4GB.
 The `local_path` variable is the destination folder.
 `LangChain` library uses [PyLLaMAcpp](https://github.com/abdeladim-s/pyllamacpp) module (`pyllamacpp==1.0.7`) to load the converted `GPT4All` weights.